Moonstroke/3d/README.md

 `3d`, as its name suggests, is a 3-dimensionnal-array-based esolang.
 It is based upon the same principle as *Befunge* or *><>*, but extrapolates the concept to bring the third dimension of space into consideration. (yayy!)

-The interpreter can either use on-the-fly input (pipes is a WIP) or be given a file as argument.
-The interpreter isentirely written in the `3d.py` file.
+The interpreter is entirely written in the `3d.py` file.
 Any `??.py` file is for language support; for now, only *English*, *French* and *Italian* are supported.
 The `scripts` folder contains scripts I already made.
 They work just fine, hopefully.
+The interpreter can either use on-the-fly input (pipes is a WIP) or be given a file as argument.

 ### Terminal options
 Several options are available for use within a terminal: